mitre/caldera/README.md

 ```

 It will take up to 60 seconds for the agent to join the operation, at which point it will check in
 according to the jitter time chosen.
-Every few seconds, check the progress of the operation.
 ```
 caldera (operation)> search
 caldera (operation)> pick 1
 ```

-Once the operation is complete, compare the execution time of the first and last commands.
+Once the operation is complete (the terminal should report an alert), compare the execution time of the first and last commands.
 Was
 the mission a success?
 Did the mission1 adversary run without a trace?
 Can you figure out why the
 abilities are being run in the order they are?